 When creating an API key in the Octopus Web Portal, you can choose from a preset list of offsets from the current date, or select a custom date.
 Keys will expire at the end of the selected day.
 When using the Octopus REST API to create a key, you can set the expiry date to your preferred date and time, including time zone offset.

-There are two restrictions on the expiry date:
+There are three restrictions on the expiry date:

 Configure API keys for expiry notifications